 The service is one of the best in the city, attentive, swift, and professional like Gary Danko and Acquerello.
 The servers walked with grace (I could barely hear their footsteps), the synchronized plating, timing between each course did not exceed 5 minutes, the chair was pulled every time I got up, bread basket circling the room and the ice tea refilled just as the last sip was taken.
 The service was stellar which I find hard to come by in San Francisco.

-The lighting at our table was dark, the entire restaurant is lit to a romantic third date but it was much brighter in the main dining which housed the 250-pound Venetian chandelier.
-This description leads to my horrible pictures which do not do the food justice.
-The food was clean, distinctive in texture and taste albeit tiny portions.
 The bread basket circled around the restaurant diligently, never leaving one's bread plate lonely with crumbs.
 The day's offering included skinny crunchy salty bread sticks, semolina (foccacia-like), French baguette and rosemary cibatta (which I had seconds.)

 The $13 Geoduck Crudo had the distinguish smell of the seashell scent as if was plunged out of the water and immediately sliced with a tiny crackle of salt and citrus.
 The $18 Bay Scallops was covered in such a rich hearty sauce it had a substantial meaty quality.
 The $14 crispy pork belly with poached farm egg felt like a rendition of bacon and eggs, but refined in Chef Michael Tusk's style.